Shahidulla: Geography and caravan trade

-Shahidulla is situated between the Kunlun mountains and the Karakoram range, "close to the southern foot of the former".
+Shahidulla is situated between the Kunlun Mountains and the Karakoram range, "close to the southern foot of the former".
 It is at the western bend of the Karakash River, which originates in the Aksai Chin plains, flows northeast and makes a sharp bend to the west at the foot of the Kunlun range.
-After making another bend near Shahidulla, it flows northeast again, cutting through the Kunlun mountains towards Khotan.
+After making another bend near Shahidulla, it flows northeast again, cutting through the Kunlun Mountains towards Khotan.
 The traditional site of Shahidulla is located northwest of the modern town, about 10 km downstream.

 Caravaners talk about a "southern branch" of the Kunlun range at the foot of which the Karakash flows, and a "northern branch" (also called the "Kilian range") which has various passes (from the west to east, Yangi, Kilik, Kilian, Sanju, Hindu-tagh and Ilchi passes).
 The Kilian (36.7046°N 77.9485°E) and Sanju (36.6702°N 78.2456°E) passes are the most often mentioned, which lead to Kashgar.

 To the south of Shahidulla, the trade route passed through the site of Suget Karaul (the modern 'Saitula' town), ascended the valley of a stream to the Suget Pass (36°09′33″N 78°00′32″E) and, after crossing a junction point of Ak-tagh (35.974°N 78.028°E), went over the Karakoram Pass into Ladakh.
 An alternative route to Ladakh from Shahidulla (called the "Chang Chenmo route") went along the Karakash river till reaching the Aksai Chin plains and then to Ladakh via the Chang Chenmo valley.
 This route was never really popular with the traders, despite the best efforts of the British Raj to promote it.

-The entire area between the Karakoram range and the Kunlun mountains is mostly uninhabited and has very little vegetation, except for the river valleys of Yarkand and Karakash.
+The entire area between the Karakoram range and the Kunlun Mountains is mostly uninhabited and has very little vegetation, except for the river valleys of Yarkand and Karakash.
 In these valleys, during the summer months, cultivation was possible.
 Kanjutis from Hunza used to cultivate in the Yarkand valley (called "Raskam" plots) and the Kirghiz from Turkestan used to cultivate in the area of Shahidullah.
 Shahidullah is described as a "seasonal township" in the sources, but it was little more than a campground in the 19th century.

-Kulbhushan Warikoo states that, of the two trade routes between Central Asia and the Indian subcontinent, one in the west through Chitral and the Pamirs, and the other in the east through Shahidulla and Ladakh, the eastern route was more favoured by the traders as it was relatively safe from robberies and political turmoil:
+Kulbhushan Warikoo states that, of the two trade routes between Central Asia and the Indian subcontinent ("western route" through Chitral and the "eastern route" through Shahidulla), the eastern route was more favoured by the traders as it was relatively safe from robberies and political turmoil:

 The absence of turmoil was not a given.
 In fact, the traders applied pressure on the rulers to avoid conflict.
 The Ladakhi rulers especially heeded such warnings, dependent as they were on trade for their prosperity.